Growtopia-Resprite-Project/GTRP-client/readme.md

 # Growtopia Resprite Project Client

-The GTRP Client is a pseudoclient that manages and loads all GTRP resprites.
-It can manage all `audio` and `game` resprites, as well as take care of `cache`-related resprite issues.
+The Growtopia Resprite Project Client is a pseudoclient that manages and cotrols all GTRP resprites.
+It can load all valid resprites, as well as manage `cache` resprite difficulties.

-GTRP Client currently only supports Windows
+GTRP Client currently only supports Windows.

 #### Files :
 + `GTRP 1.x.ahk`
-+ `vCache` - A powerful library that manages all `cache`-related resprite issues
++ `vCache` - viewCache : A powerful library that can manage all `cache`-related resprites

 #### GTRP Client by sadfaceman
 <a href="https://www.growtopiagame.com" target=_blank><img src="https://drive.google.com/thumbnail?id=1wKIMyhVIyLEH5YcAuSMGGoluBI1CbukC" alt="Discord" width="16" height="16" style="float:left">**sadfaceman (GrowID)**</img>